 That’s it.
 It’s free and you can do it in 5 easy steps!
 All the best ripping audio from DVDs.

-NB.
-I used VLC media player 1.1.4 to create this user guide.
-The latest version here.
+NB: 7 years ago, I used VLC media player 1.1.4 to create this user guide.
+Get the latest version here.